Fighting Fair In A Relationship

 Consider the Ground Rules you’d like to implement in your relationship so you can Fight Fair too.
 Make a list of Ground Rules you both agree on.
 Make a decision and an agreement to abide by the Ground Rules for the good of the relationship and out of respect for each other.

 Fighting in a relationship is inevitable so the best thing you can do is make sure you know how to fight fairly and learn how to get a resolution.
 If you don’t resolve arguments they just keep coming back up.
 You’ll find yourself fighting over the same thing, over and over again.
 It’s frustrating and it’s useless.
 People start to switch off because it’s the same old shit.

 Fighting fair is the difference between a loving, respectful relationship or a volatile, dysfunctional relationship.
-If you need some help with your relationship to learn how to fight fair with respect and be able to resolve conflicts you an book an appointment by clicking the button below:
+If you need some help with your relationship to learn how to fight fair with respect and be able to resolve conflicts you can click here to book an appointment.